altgans/altgans.github.io/src/posts/using-a-LLM-to-create-this-website.md

 ---
-title: Using a LLM to help create this website
+title: Attempting to use a LLM to create this website
 tags: posts
 date: 2025-08-29
 ---